akjaerh/PIEHaptics/README.md

 If you dont have installed the Wemos you can follow the beginning of this guide: http://fablab.ruc.dk/wemos-intro/

-Besides this you should make feeds on a account on io.adafruit.com.
-There needs to be 3 feeds.
+Besides this, you should make feeds on an account on io.adafruit.com.
+There need to be 3 feeds.
 A feed to each of the devices and one to ping the devices.
 If you dont make continously pings the devices will "fall asleep" in lack of a better word.
 We named the feeds:

 Default heartbeat